 I hope to occasionally use this feature in my blog in the future!

 This was just a test to see if I could publish a blog entry from my iPhone.
 I guess I can.
 I think I’m getting ready to start publishing blog entries on a regular basis.
 I just went a whole week without the Internet in my house.
-I tried to upgrade to a faster broadband speed and I lost all connectivity to cyber space.
+I tried to upgrade to a faster broadband speed, and I lost all connectivity to cyber space.

 You probably have a few questions for me and so I feel obliged to explain my long absence from my blog.
-No matter what explanation I give or what excuses I enumerate, nothing will seem to justify me absence.
+No matter what explanation I give or what excuses I enumerate, nothing will seem to justify my absence.
 Except, perhaps, only to me.

 I mainly write for myself, and mainly for therapeutic reasons.
 I could tell you about how I was so busy last semester because I take teaching Spanish seriously.
 And how I spent a lot of time preparing for a Spanish composition class that I was teaching for the very first time.
 That meant I didn’t have any handouts that I love to hand out to students.
 Then, I had to spend a lot of time grading all those compositions!